 What Is Mesothelioma?

-Mesothelioma is a rare cancer that affects the mesothelium, the thin tissue lining that covers many of the internal organs.
+Mesothelioma is a cancer that affects the mesothelium, the thin tissue lining that covers many of the internal organs.
 There are three forms of the disease: pleural, peritoneal, and pericardial.

 Pleural mesothelioma is the most common type of mesothelioma.
 Tumors grow on the pleura or lining of the lungs and chest cavity.
 The second most common form is peritoneal mesothelioma, which affects the lining of the abdomen.
 The rarest, pericardial mesothelioma, develops on the lining of the heart.

 If you know you may have encountered asbestos in the past, discuss it with your doctor right away, as the initial symptoms of mesothelioma can mirror those of less severe conditions.

 Asbestos exposure causes mesothelioma.
 Asbestos refers to a group of six naturally occurring minerals.
 Historically, asbestos has been used in a number of industrial, commercial, and residential applications.

 Due to its heat-resistant nature, asbestos use was widespread during World War II.
 Many members of the military were unknowingly exposed to dangerous levels of asbestos.
 Veterans, especially Navy vets, are among those commonly diagnosed with mesothelioma, accounting for approximately 30 percent of all cases reported annually.

 Other occupations are at a higher risk of exposure, too.
 Firefighters, first responders, auto mechanics, and construction workers all have an elevated risk of developing mesothelioma.
 Approximately 125 million people in the world have been exposed to asbestos at the workplace, and it’s estimated that asbestos causes half of the deaths from occupational cancer.